mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/tutorials/Bristol GIN for Silicon Probe Data.md

 ```
 nwb2 = nwbRead('ecephys_session_01.nwb');
 ```
 which will read the file passively.
 The action is fast and it does not load all of the data at once but rather make it readily accessible.
-This is useful as it allows you read data selectively without loading the entire file content into the computer memory.
+This is useful as it allows you to read data selectively without loading the entire file content into the computer memory.

 If you want to read the entire unit table which has all unit spiking data and associated metadata, the easiest way is to issue a command
 ```